 I have been married for just under 20 yrs, with one daughter aged 16.

-In recent years our marriage has grown stale - my husband works shifts, and this means we get very little time together.
+In recent years our marriage has grown stale – my Relationship Problems works shifts, and this means we get very little time together.
 We seem to have gradually drifted apart on both emotional and physical levels.

 About a month ago the affair ended abruptly due to his wife suspecting.
-She threw him out initally although he is now back in the family home haviang convinced her it was all in her imagination.
+She threw him out initially although he is now back in the family home having convinced her it was all in her imagination.
 All contact between us ceased.

 I was heartbroken – not just for the loss of someone who had filled every day for the last few months, but for the upset from the fall out for all concerned.

-A close friend has said that its highly likely that the feelings we both had will exist for a while - the affair didnt end because those stopped, it was the circumstances.
+A close friend has said that it is highly likely that the feelings we both had will exist for a while – the affair didn’t end because those stopped, it was the circumstances.

-My one wish was that our families wouldnt get hurt and that we could remain friends after it ended.
-I cant decide whether his recent behaviour is an acknowledgment of trying to go back to being platonic friends again.
-That said, it doesnt allow me to move on and try and work things out with my husband, who after all has been unbelievably understanding.
-And I realise I am deceiving my husband again now as I have not told him this person has surfaced again.
+My one wish was that our families wouldn’t get hurt and that we could remain, friends, after it ended.
+I can’t decide whether his recent behavior is an acknowledgment of trying to go back to being platonic friends again.
+That said, it doesn’t allow me to move on and try and work things out with my husband, who after all has been unbelievably understanding.
+And I realize I am deceiving my husband again now as I have not told him this person has surfaced again.

 So my question really is, can we go back to being friends – or is the fact that we have now crossed the line mean that this is realistically impossible.